OPPORTUNITIES

 Questions?
 Contact John Del Rosario at john@artsetobicoke.com or 647-806-8731

-We invite you to join us for Roxy Menzies’ course Exploring Memoir Through Creative Writing and Dance!
-This is an Arts Etobicoke + Workman Arts Satellite Program!
+We invite you to join us for Vanessa Parada’s course ‘Eco Design!
+This is an Arts Etobicoke & Workman Arts Satellite Program!

 Registration is now open.
 Please note, space is limited and registration is on a first come-first served basis.
-Residents of Rexdale will receive priority registration.
+Residents of Etobicoke will receive priority registration.

-Location: Cloverdale Common at Cloverdale Mall, 250 The East Mall, Toronto, ON M9B 3Y8 (next to Service Ontario)
+Location: Cloverdale Common at Cloverdale Mall (next to Service Ontario) 250 The East Mall, Etobicoke, ON.

 Thanks to a $1 million investment over four years from the Slaight Family Foundation, Workman Arts is expanding its art training programs throughout the GTA by partnering with Scarborough Arts, Urban Arts, North York Arts, East End Arts, Arts Etobicoke and Lakeshore Arts.
 The expanded program tackles the prevalence of social isolation in individuals with mental health issues and the lack of opportunities to build lasting social connections through meaningful engagement outside of the mainstream mental health system.
 Workman Arts’ art training programs are unique in the mental health sector because they do not treat the art class as secondary to the mental health benefits.
 High-quality art classes across all disciplines are facilitated by instructors with lived experience of mental health and/or addiction issues.